-- One computer or tablet (authorization required)
+- One computer or tablet (authorization required) See below.

-See below.

 - · One scientific calculator

 - · Required tools

 - · Required uniforms

 Students will receive a Bookstore Authorization form from the Bookstore.
-One laptop/tablet purchase is allowed with subsequent purchase requests evaluated on a case-by-case basis, such as course requirements stipulating an upgrade is necessary or theft.
+One laptop/tablet purchase is allowed while a student is attending DCC.

 There is no refund policy from the Bookstore on laptops or electronic items.
 Bookstore staff will be happy to advise students on registering their laptop and activating any warranties available.
 The manufacturer will provide instructions on return, repair or replacement of a defective or damaged laptop within the bounds of the applicable warranty.
 Any other electronic item is considered not course related and may not be purchased with financial aid.
-Other Items not approved for purchase with financial aid include but are not limited to apparel, food, cell phones, gift items, and gift/prepaid cards.
+Other Items not approved for purchase with financial aid include but are not limited to apparel, and glassware.

 During the book purchase period, books and supplies purchased using financial aid cannot be returned to the College Bookstore for cash.
-Amounts for returned items must be credited back to the aid items that paid for the books and supplies on the student's account.
+Amounts for returned items must be credited back to financial aid source.

-If for any reason financial aid does not cover the balance charged in the bookstore the student is responsible for paying that balance and will not be allowed to register until that debt has been satisfied.
+If for any reason financial aid does not cover the total amount charged in the bookstore the student is responsible for paying any remaining balance and will not be allowed to register until that debt has been satisfied.